vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Plate 126

-Dan. ḍapān. i on Mathurā pilaster, ge 61
+Dan. ḍapāṇi on Mathurā pilaster, ge 61

 14 The Mahābhārata knows the Pāśupata sect, its vow (vrata), doctrine (j˜nāna), and prac tice (yoga); it also knows the Pāśupata weapon (astra), which Siva gave to Arjuna; for ´ this weapon see below, p.
 567. Lāguḍi/Lakulīśa is unknown to the MBh and so is his club.

 15 CII III (1981), 240.

 16 The identity of this figure is disputeḍThat we are concerned with a divine figure follows from the third eye.
 Acharya 2005, 209 proposes to read the name of this deity as Can. ḍa.
-My designation ‘Dan. ḍapān. i’ is descriptive, it is not the proper name of the deity.
+My designation ‘Dan. ḍapāṇi’ is descriptive, it is not the proper name of the deity.